Travel Guide for a Weekend in Downtown Charleston, South Carolina

 Leon’s Oyster Shop

-I also had the whole cooked fish.
-The chimichurri sauce was delish but the fish was a little overcooked for my liking.
+We also had the whole cooked red snapper.
+This was enjoyable and came with chimichurri sauce but the fish was a little overcooked for my liking.

 Their frozen rose’ and gin and tonics were a fun option, but pretty small for the price.
-I’d try one of those then go for a bottle of rose!
+I’d try one of those then go for a bottle of rose or choose from their selection of domestic and international beers!

-Poogan’s Porch has been opened since 1976 making it the oldest independent run culinary establishment in Charleston.
+Poogan’s Porch has been open since 1976 making it the oldest independent run culinary establishment in Charleston.
 I popped in here for a quick lemonade to get me through the rest of the day in the South Carolina sun.
 I loved their little porch and their hidden location on Queen Street.
-They serve casual Southern fare.
+They serve casual Southern fare with a ‘Traditional’ and a ‘Contemporary’ section on their main menu; traditional featuring dishes like shrimp and grits and contemporary featuring dishes like pan roast duck breast and bbq Mahi Mahi.

 Another location by the Hall’s family.
 Go for the steaks, stay for the cocktails at this fine dining establishment.
+A huge variety of steaks to choose from like any chophouse should, including Tomahawk Ribeye, Porterhouse and Japanese A5 Wagyu.
 Try and make it in time for happy hour!

 Baker and Brewer

 A rooftop bar at a gorgeous hotel.
-Very pricey, but could be worth it for the pics!
+Fairly pricey for the South, but could be worth it for the pics and their big selection of mojitios and martinis!

-A wine and cheese bar with a self serve wine machine.
+A wine and cheese bar with self serve wine machines.
 I actually made it here for Friday happy hour which was from 5pm-7pm.
-They had 15% off wines from the machine and half off their craft cocktails.
+They had 15% off wines from the machines and half off their craft cocktails.
+From a place that seems from the outset very wine focused, the cocktails here were excellent and getting to choose various smalls pours of wine is very enjoyable too!

-Out of all of the places I went to in Charleston, Lewis BBQ really stuck it.
+Out of all of the places I went to in Charleston, Lewis Barbecue really stuck out.
 Absolutely incredible BBQ food.
-You must try the brisket and the corn pudding.
+You must try the beef rib if you go on a Saturday when they have it on special and the corn pudding which is one everyday.

 Sadly, this dive was closed when I arrived but I hear their parmesan fries are incredible.